UTexas

 1. The University empowers students to prevent high-risk behavior by seeking help for fellow students and community members who are experiencing a medical emergency due to drug or alcohol consumption.
 A student who seeks emergency medical assistance for themselves or others experiencing a medical emergency due to drug or alcohol consumption may qualify for amnesty from formal disciplinary action under this Chapter, provided the student satisfies all three of the following conditions:

-1. Contacts emergency, medical, law enforcement, and/or University personnel promptly for assistance;
+1. Contacts emergency, medical, law enforcement, and/or university personnel promptly for assistance;

 2. Remains with the person experiencing the medical emergency until medical assistance arrives; and,